Romeo509/PHP_Web_SHELL/README.md

 8. download [file] - Download a file <br>

 <h3>Command Execution</h3>
-Enter the command in the input field and click "Execute".
+Enter the command in the input field and click "Execute" or tap ENTER on the keyboard.
 The result will be displayed in the output section.

 <h3>File Upload</h3>
 Select a file to upload using the file input field and click "Upload File".
 The result will be displayed in the output section.